povdoigt/Saucisse-bot/README.md

 This project is the creation of a Discord Bot to play music.

-the github is missing a .env file with your discord token in. first create a discord bot and get his token, crate a .env file and fill it like this: DISCORD_TOKEN = {place here your token}
+the github is missing a .env file with your discord token in. first create a discord bot and get his token, crate a .env file and fill it like this: DISCORD_TOKEN = {place your token here}

 then replace the str in the 'pre' variable at the begining of Saucisse.py and keep 2 chatacter and replace the path to ffmpeg in your computer.